BroadcomMFD/opsrexx-language-support/README.md

         - The `zosmf` profile is updated to include an `authOrder` parameter with the value `token, bearer`.

     - Future commands using the OPS/MVS REST API server or z/OSMF will be made through Zowe API ML, using the `tokenValue` stored in the `base` profile until the token's expiration.
-    - Once the token is expired, use steps 4-6 to re-authenticate to API ML.
+    - Once the token is expired, follow steps 4-6 to re-authenticate to API ML.
     - A token can be invalidated at any time by following steps 4 and 5, then choosing **Log out from Authentication Service** from the Quick Pick menu.
 </details>